-There's no investment safer than U.S. Treasuries.
+There's no investment safer than U.S. Treasury bonds.
 But here's something odd: You can lose money by investing in them.
 If you own a bond or a bond mutual fund, you really need to read this.

 The safest investment in the world is U.S. Treasury bonds.
 The reason is simple: Uncle Sam can’t default on his obligations, because he can print the money to pay them.